-Ident - when this button is pressed, the text 'KIM001' on the top panel display of the associated hardware unit will flash for a short period.
+Ident - when this button is pressed, the text 'KIM101' on the top panel display of the associated hardware unit will flash for a short period.

-Active - lit when the unit is operating normally and a motor is moving.
+Active - lit when the unit is operating normally a channel is moving.

 Error - lit when a fault condition occurs.